Kristi-D/java-script-timed-quiz/README.md

 JavaScript Timed Quiz!
 Description
-Generates a random password using JavaScript!
+Generates a timed quiz JavaScript!

 Installation
-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+I started with a video from James Q Quick

 Usage
 Provide instructions and examples for use.
 Include screenshots as needed.